Boyardee-Bois/BoyardeeBois-TicTacToe/README.md

 # BoyardeeBois-TicTacToe
+# Build Instructions
+1. Requires a C++ compiler
+2. Compile with: g++ -std=c++11 -o tictactoe main.cpp

+# Run Instructions
+1. Run the executable: ./tictactoe
+2. Any on-screen prompts within the game should be followed

-Tic Tac Toe Overview and How to Play!
+# Tic Tac Toe Overview and How to Play!

 When the game begins, it will randomly decide who goes first